 Rich Cannon, the Assistant School Director, and ULA graduate stated that ULA students are frequently part of the search and rescue missions and that the experiences students receive through ULA’s unique training approach is invaluable.

-ULA is committed to teaching students through real world flying situations, opening them to incredible opportunities whenever possible.
-Since Upper Limit Aviation partnered with Southern Utah University in 2013, the flight school has quadrupled in size.
+ULA is committed to teaching students through real-world flying situations, opening them to incredible opportunities whenever possible.
 ULA flies, on average, 103 flight hours per day, 11,000 flight hours per semester.
-Prospective students want the real world experience because they know it will give them an advantage in the job market – this is why they choose ULA at SUU.
+Prospective students want the real world experience because they know it will give them an advantage in the job market.

-Through the partnership with SUU, ULA students can earn a bachelor’s degree along with their pilot ratings.
-The bachelors degree, in combination with the unmatched flight school training, gives the ULA students a distinct advantage over other flight school graduates when applying for piloting jobs.
+Through a partnership with Charter Aviation College, ULA students can earn a bachelor’s degree along with their pilot ratings.
+The bachelor’s degree, in combination with the unmatched flight school training, gives the ULA students a distinct advantage over other flight school graduates when applying for piloting jobs.